TimZoet/Alexandria-manual/types/properties/blob.rst

 Blob properties can be used to store arbitrary binary data.
 No explicit type information is maintained.
 This is entirely the responsibility of the user.

-A blob property can be added to a type using the :code:`createBlobProperty` method.
+A blob property can be added to a type layout using the :code:`createBlobProperty` method.

 .. code-block:: cpp

-    auto& type = nameSpace.createType("mytype");
+    alex::TypeLayout layout;
-    auto& prop = type.createBlobProperty("myprop");
+    alex::PropertyLayout& prop = layout.createBlobProperty("myprop");

 Table Generation
 ----------------